MicahElliott/captain/README.md

 > _Captain_ is a simple, convenient, transparent opt-in approach to client- and
 > CI-side **git-hook management**, with just a single, tiny, dependency-free
 > shell script to download, and likely nothing to install.
-Suited for a sharing
+Suited for sharing
 > across a team, extensible for individuals.
 Supports all types of git hooks!
 > Works with Linux, MacOS, BSDs, probably WSL.
 Language-agnositic — no npm,
 > ruby, yaml or anything to wrestle with.